 It is also important for your kids to understand that they should never leave with a stranger.
-You also need to explain about how strangers may try to give them a gift.
-Help your child understand that they should never take a gift from a stranger without mommy or daddy.
+You also need to explain how strangers may try to give them a gift.
+Help your child understand that they should never take a gift from a stranger without a mommy or daddy.

 Play out these scenarios with your kids and ask them questions.
 You want to ask questions like what happens if you can’t find mommy.
 See how they answer.
 Use a coloring book to tell them a story about safety and to help them visualize what it means.

 Teach your kids action words to alert others like:

 NO!
 I don’t know you

 Stay back!
 Where is my mommy and daddy?

 Help!
 I don’t know this person.

 Neon colors not your favorite in the crayon box?
 You need though to add them to your kid’s closet.
 One of the best things you can do is dress your kids in bright colors or in outfits that stand out in crowds.
 This way when you need to spot them you can.

 View this post on Instagram